bbar265/landing_page/README.md

 # landing_page

-This will put my knowledge of HTML, CSS, and flexbox to the test.

-By using the previously learned methods I will be able to complete a landing page.

-This project was difficult but I added other options like button hover and used @keyframes.
+This is a sample of a landing page exercise using the methods on The Odin Project.

+Demonstrated skills:

+HTML
+CSS
+Flexbox